Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

-Afghanistan continues to be confronted by the challenges.
-After many years of war and civil strife, an encouraging aspect of the country’s efforts to rebuild has been the considerable success evident in the creating a functional telecommunications sector virtually from nothing.
-The telecommunications networks now covers over 90% of the population.
+Afghanistan continues to be confronted by challenges.
+After many years of war and civil strife, an encouraging aspect of the country’s efforts to rebuild has been the considerable success evident in the creating of a functional telecommunications sector virtually from nothing.
+The telecommunications network now covers over 90% of the population.

 Efforts are being made to roll out fixed-line services, but the country’s telecommunications services rely heavily on its mobile infrastructure.

 Afghanistan is making good progress on the roll-out of the government project for a nationwide optical fibre backbone.
-The MCIT officially launched the ‘Wakhan Corridor Fibre Optic Survey Project’, the first phase of a plan to install a cross-border fibre link connecting Afghanistan with China.
+The work on the ‘Wakhan Corridor Fibre Optic Survey Project’ officially started with the first phase of a plan to install a cross-border fibre link connecting Afghanistan with China.